 - Cut pork belly strips into bite-sized pieces, about 2-3 inches in length.

-- Add pork to the pot, stirring to separate meat slices.
+- Add the pork belly to the pot, stirring to separate meat slices.
 Bring to a gentle boil.

 - Cover pot with lid, leaving a slight gap and reduce heat to a low.
-Simmer for at least 30 minutes (45 minutes is best).
+Simmer for 30 minutes.

-- Serve over hot rice, spooning some of the braising liquid over the meat.
+- Serve the pork over hot rice, spooning some of the braising liquid over the meat.

 - Garnish with chopped green onions, Shichimi Togarashi (Japanese pepper mix) and pickled ginger, if desired.